abougouffa/virtual-format/README.md

 ![Before virtually formatting the buffer](etc/before-virtual-format.png "Before virtually formatting the buffer")

 It becomes like this after calling `virtual-format-buffer`:

 ![After virtually formatting the buffer](etc/after-virtual-format.png "After virtually formatting the buffer")

 ### How it works?

-The idea behind this package is quite simple, for a messy buffer, it creates a temporary buffer with the same content and formats it with the function of your choice (customize it via `virtual-format-buffer-formatter-function`).
-Then, transposes the spaces from the formatted buffer to the original buffers via Emacs' _text properties_.
+The idea behind this package is quite simple, for a target buffer, it creates a temporary buffer with the same content and formats it with the formatter of your choice (customize it via `virtual-format-buffer-formatter-function`).
+Then, transposes the spaces and newlines from the formatted buffer to the original buffers via Emacs' _text properties_.

-In order to know where to look, `virtual-format` uses Tree Sitter (via Emacs 29+ `treesit`), it walks the AST for the original buffer and the formatted buffer set the spaces in the original buffer according to these observed in the formatted buffer.
+In order to know where to look, `virtual-format` uses Tree Sitter (via Emacs 29+ `treesit`), it walks the AST for the original buffer and the formatted buffer to the token level, and then, it copies the spaces/newlines between the tokens from the formatted buffer to the original one.
+What we mean here by *copying* is the fact that Emacs will **display** the spaces present in the original buffer **as** the spaces observed in the formatted buffer, hence, you don't change the buffer content and we still have editing access to the code in between.
+This means that, when editing and saving virtually formatted buffer, we will not change the formatting, only the manually edited part gets written to the file.

 #### Assumptions